 Restriction of Employee Access.
 Access to Confidential Information shall be restricted to authorized employees, contractors, subcontractors or agents who have a recognized and verifiable need to know in the performance of their official duties under or pursuant to this Agreement.

 Redactions in Reports.
-Neither party shall publish any finding, listing, information, report or publication prepared, extracted or derived from, or using Confidential Information unless (i) it has first obtained the prior written consent of the other party and (ii) all personal identifiers and combinations of personal identifiers, that identifies or would, with reasonable effort, permit one to identify an individual or to deduce the identity of an individual to a reasonable degree of certainty, is redacted so the information cannot be used to identify particular individuals or benefits received by particular individuals.
+The parties agree that Confidential Information will be redacted in any document produced in response to a public records request made in accordance with F.S.
+119.07(1) or any document that is published on the internet.

 Notification and Cooperation in the Event of a Breach.
-OEL shall promptly notify and shall promptly notify OEL of any breach of security related to Confidential Information that occurs in connection with the transmission, use, handling, or storage of Confidential Information.
+OEL shall promptly notify PCLB, and PCLB shall promptly notify OEL of any breach of security related to Confidential Information that occurs in connection with the transmission, use, handling, or storage of Confidential Information.
 In the event of any such breach of security the parties shall cooperate in the investigation of the breach and any requirement that any party may have to comply with section 817.5681, F.S., and any similar data breach laws of any other applicable jurisdictions, including but not limited to, any obligation any party may have to provide notification to affected persons.

-Restrictions on Further Disclosure.
-Even if authorized and permitted by law to do so, neither party, including contractors, subcontractors or agents shall disclose or provide Confidential Information to any third party unless (i) it informs the third party in writing of the provisions and requirements of this section IV, (ii) the third party agrees in writing to comply with the provisions and requirements of this section IV as if they were imposed on the third party, and (iii) the third party agrees in writing to be responsible and liable to both OEL and DCF if it fails to do so.
+\

 INDEMNIFICATION